 The best way to rehome your pet is by using word-of-mouth and online resources (e.g. social media and websites like Rehome) so your pet can transition from your home directly to their next home without entering the shelter.
 Why?
 Two main reasons:

 - No pet likes to live in a cage at the shelter.
 Even though we strive to provide exceptional animal care, all pets would rather be curled up on a couch next to a person rather than alone in a cage.
 The shelter is a very scary, loud, and stressful place for any pet.

 - You know your pet better than anyone, which means you can select the best family for them!
 Because you know what your pet likes/dislikes, you can match them with the perfect lifestyle and new family.

 It's easy!
 Start by asking family, friends and co-workers if they know anyone who is looking for a new pet.
+It's important to start the process as soon as you can.
+Don't wait until it's an emergency/last minute.
 Ask people in person, but also leave a flyer so they can contact you if they know of someone or decide to adopt your pet themselves.